 Agrica’s rice plantation in Tanzania has been used as a showcase project of the G8’s New Alliance for Food Security and Nutrition and the Southern Agriculture Growth Corridor of Tanzania.

 The report, Irresponsible Investment – Agrica’s Broken Development Model in Tanzania, documents a catalogue of devastating impacts on local communities.

-Abstract We are living with a broken food system.
+Title Ecological Farming – The seven principles of a food system that has people at its heart Contributor Greenpeace Content We are living with a broken food system.
 It needs to be replaced urgently for the benefit of all people, and the planet.
 Greenpeace’s Food and Farming Vision describes what Ecological Farming means, and how it can be summarised in seven overarching, interdependent principles – based on a growing body of scientific evidence.
-Contributor Greenpeace Year Published 2015 Link http://www.greenpeace.org/international/en/publications/Campaign-reports/Agriculture/Food-and-Farming-Vision/
+Year Published 2015 Language English Link http://www.greenpeace.org/international/en/publications/Campaign-reports/Agriculture/Food-and-Farming-Vision/

 Fundamentally changing our approach to farming involves a paradigm shift from industrial agriculture, which relies heavily on chemical additives, towards the full implementation of ecological farming as the only means of feeding the population and protecting the ecosystems we live in.
 Ecological farming is a modern and effective approach to farming that does not rely on toxic chemicals, and delivers healthy and safe food.